Robotechnic/alchemist/lib.typ

 /// })
 ///```)
 /// - name (content): The name of the molecule.
 It is used as the cetz name of the molecule and to link other molecules to it.
-/// - links (dictionary): The links between this molecule and the previous ones.
-The key is the name of the molecule and the value is the link you want to draw between the two molecules.
+/// - links (dictionary): The links between this molecule and previous molecules or hooks.
+The key is the name of the molecule or hook and the value is the link function.
 ///
 /// Note that the antom-sep and angle arguments are ignored
 /// - mol (string, equation): The string representing the molecule or an equation of the molecule